 Where the design community meets.

-Creative Director at Peregrine Communications Joined about 7 years ago via an invitation from Quentin R.
+Creative Director at Peregrine Communications Joined over 7 years ago via an invitation from Quentin R.

 Where do all the old designers go?

 I think realistically you need to think about management.

 I get it.
 We don't become designers so that we can manage other people, or so we can watch younger people do cool stuff when we're spending most of our days in meetings and emails.. but it's the most realistic path for sustainability and success.